Shagasresthaa/Shagasresthaa/README.md

 🔗 [View Repository](https://github.com/Shagasresthaa/CALMAT_LIB)

 ### 🛠️ Portfolio Website Revamp
-Just my website I run for showcasing projects and as a fun project.
-Currently under rework from scratch to transition from legacy Django codebase to a robust probably overkill microservice containerized full-stack application and to expand its scope to also act as my Blog and Articles Display page.
+Just my personal website for showcasing projects and having fun!
+Currently rebuilding it from scratch, transitioning from a legacy Django codebase to a (probably overkill) microservice-based containerized full-stack application.
+Also expanding it to host my blog and articles.

 ## 💼 Experience